PosInformatique/PosInformatique.Testing.Databases/docs/WriteDatabaseMigrationTest.md

 - Create the *target database* using the `DemoAppDbContext`.
 - Compare the *initial* and *target* databases to check if the console application migrates the *initial* database to the *target* database schema.

-### Write unit test to check the migration of the database
+### Write test to check the migration of the database

-To test if the migration code of the database works, we create a unit test `MigrationWithConsoleApp` which perform the following steps:
+To test if the migration code of the database works, we create a test `MigrationWithConsoleApp` which perform the following steps:
 - Create an empty `DemoApp_InitialDatabase` SQL Server database.
 - Create a SQL Server database `DemoApp_TargetDatabase` using the `DemoAppDbContext`
 - Call the `Main()` method of the console application with the connection string.